coderholic/pyradio/build.md

 ## Performing the installation

-First thing you do is get the source
+First thing you do is get the source.
+Open a **terminal** and type:

 ```
 git clone https://github.com/coderholic/pyradio.git